meandmymonkey/silex-staticprovider/README.md

 StaticPageControllerProvider for Silex
 ======================================

-An (opinionated) Silex ControllerProvider to allow for concise configuration of static pages when building small sites with Silex and Twig.
+A Silex ControllerProvider to allow for concise configuration of static pages when building small sites with Silex and Twig.

 [![Build Status](https://travis-ci.org/meandmymonkey/silex-staticprovider.png?branch=master)](https://travis-ci.org/meandmymonkey/silex-staticprovider)